oracle-livelabs/analytics-ai/atom/provision/provision.md

     > **Note**
     > * URI is the hostname of ODA instance provisioned in **Task 1**
     > * channelId is created during **Task 5** - **Step 3**

+7. Step 7: Click on the preview icon to launch ATOM chatbot and start chatting with ATOM.

 ## Acknowledgements
 **Author** - * **Nitin Jain**, Master Principal Cloud Architect, NACIE